Touring Israel

 The main railway line connects the stations Nahariya - Akko - Haifa - Netanya - Hadera - Tel Aviv - Beer Sheva - Dimona with branches to Ashdod, Ashkelon, and Jerusalem.

-How do Israel railways work, where can you see the timetable in Russian or English?
-The state company "Israel Railways" has a very convenient website: www.rail.co.il and, which is especially nice with information in Russian and English.
-Here you can view timetables, fares, and other passenger information.
+How do Israeli railways work, where can you see the timetable in Russian or English?
+The state company "Israel Railways" has a very convenient website: www.rail.co.il,

 Please be aware that public transport is closed on Shabbat and other Jewish holidays.